Suchetha Cooray

 Astrophysicist @ KIPAC, Stanford University

-Suchetha is broadly interested in decoding the “cosmic ecosystems” that drive galaxy growth and evolution.
-His work seeks to reveal the complete lifecycle of galaxies—tracing their origins from density peaks of dark matter, through the complex interaction of their baryonic components, to their eventual cessation of star formation.
-Galaxy formation presents a profound computational challenge, as physical processes span at least 14 orders of magnitude, from the sub-parsec scales of black hole accretion disks to the vast web of cosmic large-scale structure.
+My primary interest is in decoding the “cosmic ecosystems” that drive galaxy formation and evolution across cosmic time.
+My work seeks to reveal the complete lifecycle of galaxies—tracing their origins from density peaks of dark matter, through the complex interaction of their baryonic components, to their eventual cessation of star formation.